shorman-corigine/ovs/Documentation/howto/dpdk.rst

 - Modification of IPv6 (set_field:<ADDR>->ipv6_src/ipv6_dst/mod_nw_ttl).
 - Clone/output (tnl_push and output) for encapsulating over a tunnel.
 - Tunnel pop, for packets received on physical ports.
+- Meter.

 .. note::
-  Tunnel offloads are experimental APIs in DPDK.
-In order to enable it, compile with -DALLOW_EXPERIMENTAL_API.
+  Tunnel offloads and Meter offloads are experimental APIs in DPDK.
+To enable these features, compile with -DALLOW_EXPERIMENTAL_API.

 Multiprocess
 ------------